-I get hate mail just about every time I write about eating strange animal parts or visiting animal attractions and I am certain that this will be no different.
+I get hate mail just about every time I write about eating weird food or visiting animal attractions and I am certain that this will be no different.
 Even when I mentioned getting fish pedicures in Spain on Twitter I immediately received a hostile 140 character message and was defriended by a few.
 Or unTweeted.
 I mean unfollowed.
 Whatever.

 Some consider fish pedicures to be animal cruelty due to claims that you have to starve the fish in order to have them feed off of the dead skin on your feet.
 The Garra Rufa fish, also called Doctor Fish prefer algae to skin.
 I prefer Filet Mignon to skirt steak.
 Most dogs would prefer anything besides their daily kibble.